 Even though many people know the benefits of cannabidiol (CBD oil), hemp oil, and other cannabinoids, some lesser-known compounds are gaining the attention of hemp enthusiasts.
-Cannabigerol (CBG) is one of over 120 cannabinoids found in the cannabis plant.
-This non-psychoactive compound, like the other cannabinoids, interacts uniquely with the interceptors in the endocannabinoid system present in the bodies of dogs, cats and other mammals.
+Cannabigerol (CBG) is one of over 120 cannabinoids in the cannabis plant.
+This non-psychoactive compound, like the other cannabinoids, interacts uniquely with the interceptors in the endocannabinoid system present in the bodies of dogs, cats, and other mammals.

 The benefits of CBG: what we know so far

 Many researchers and industry experts call CBG the “mother of all cannabinoids” because it works like a stem cell for all other main cannabis compounds.
-The cannabigerolic acid (CBGa) is the parent compound that generates CBD, THC, and other compounds in the hemp plant.
+Cannabigerolic acid (CBGa) is the parent compound that generates CBD, THC, and other compounds in the hemp plant.
 Understanding the molecules of CBG helps scientists create hemp strains with unique cannabinoid profiles and obtain high CBG, THC, or CBD oil extracts.

 Examples of CBG benefits

 The possible health benefits of CBG are bringing many new products to the market of countries and states where hemp is legal.
-Most of the health benefits of CBG are related to its ability to act on our endocannabinoid system and central nervous system without any intoxicating effect.
+Most of the health benefits of CBG are related to its ability to act on our endocannabinoid and central nervous systems without any intoxicating effect.
 Disclaimer: The alleged benefits are extracted from other sources and do not represent health claims.
 The isolated form of CBG has high potential as it can have anti-inflammatory, anti-anxiety, antidepressant, and neuroprotective effects, as well as other benefits listed below:

 - Inflammatory bowel disease (IBD): Although this disease is incurable, a study performed in 2013 has shown that CBG can attenuate the inflammation of the colon in an experiment involving mice who suffered from IBD.

-- Cancer: CBG has high potential fighting cancer, as researchers from Italy in 2013 tapped into its ability to hinder the growth of cancer cells in the colon.
+- Cancer: CBG has high potential in fighting cancer, as researchers from Italy in 2013 tapped into its ability to hinder the growth of cancer cells in the colon.
 In this study, CBG was able to block receptors that cause cancer cell growth, therefore showing an exciting chance of treatment for colorectal cancer.

-- Antibacterial effects: CBG has also recently shown to be a powerful antibacterial agent, according to a study performed by an Italian University.
+- Antibacterial effects: CBG has also recently been shown to be a powerful antibacterial agent, according to a study performed by an Italian University.
 The cannabinoid proved to be potent against strains of Staphylococcus aureus highly resistant to methicillin.

 - Bladder dysfunctions: A team of researchers investigated the effects of CBG in the contractions of the bladder and found with promising results.
 According to the study, CBG was able to reduce contractions in the human bladder, which can be beneficial to treat several bladder dysfunctions.